Taʽizzi-Adeni Arabic

-Taʽizzi-Adeni Arabic (لهجة تعزية عدنية) or Southern Yemeni Arabic is a dialect of Arabic spoken primarily in Yemen.
-The dialect itself is further sub-divided into the regional vernaculars of Ta'izzi, spoken in Ta'izz, and Adeni, spoken in Aden.
-While both are spoken in Djibouti.
+Taʽizzi-Adeni Arabic (لهجة تعزية عدنية lahga Taʿizziyya-ʿAdaniyya) or Southern Yemeni Arabic is a dialect of Arabic spoken primarily in Yemen.
+The dialect itself is further sub-divided into the regional vernaculars of Ta'izzi, spoken in Ta'izz, and Adeni, spoken in Aden, while both are spoken in Djibouti.

 The languages that existed in this region prior to the arrival of Arabic have had long lasting impacts upon the modern iteration of Ta’izzi-Adeni.
 Owing to this history, and a relative degree of geographic isolation, it has developed certain, distinctive phonological and vocabularic variations.

 Classification

 Ta’izzi-Adeni Arabic is classified as a dialect of Yemeni Arabic, itself a variation of the broader Peninsular Arabic, and is native to the areas of Southwestern Yemen.

 In 2016, it was estimated that the Ta’izzi-Adeni dialect was spoken by approximately 10.48 million people worldwide.
 In the regions where Ta’izzi-Adeni is spoken, for writing and pre-prepared speech, the more standardised Modern Standard Arabic often supersedes Ta’izzi-Adeni as the language of choice, as is the case with most dialects across the Arab world.
 For this reason, Arabic and its various dialects are classified as a diglossia; a language wherein the spoken form and the written form are divergent.